opencog/atomspace/opencog/persist/sql/README.md

 Performance tweaks
 ------------------
-The Postgres default configuration can be/should be tweaked for performance.
-Newer version of Postgres seem to be OK (??) but in some cases, performance will be a disaster if the database is not tuned.
+The Postgres default configuration can be (and should be) tweaked for performance.
+The performance will be disasterously slow if the database is not tuned.
+The primary performance bottleneck is the default of synchronous commits during writing.
+On spinning disk drives, this can lead to delays of tens of milliseconds to write handfuls of atoms, as that is the seek time (latency) for spinning disk media.
+Solid state disks are probably a lot faster, but you still want to avoid reflashing large (64KByte) sectors just to storre a handful of atoms (a few hundred bytes).
+Thus, synchronous commits should be disabled.

+(The postgres default is intended to minimize data loss in the case of accidental power loss.
+This is NOT a concern for running opencog workloads).

 Edit `postgresql.conf` (a typical location is `/etc/postgresql/9.3/main/postgresql.conf`) and make the changes below.